rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 )
 ```

 This setup file dictates that a user must have Python 3.6+ installed - we will bar Python 3.5 and below so that we are free to make use of [f-strings](https://www.pythonlikeyoumeanit.com/Module2_EssentialsOfPython/Basic_Objects.html#Formatting-strings) in our code, which were introduced in Python 3.6.
+Additionally, we will require pytest and hypothesis for running tests; the latter library will be introduced in a later section.

 Finally, let's install our package locally [in development mode](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Modules_and_Packages.html#Installing-Your-Own-Python-Package).
 Navigate to the directory containing _setup.py_ and run: